GFDYHML/PersonalwebYu/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
+  title = "Test Engineer"
-  company = "GenCoin"
-  company_url = ""
+  company = "CATARC Europe Testing and Certification GmbH" company_url = ""
-  location = "California"
+  location = "Erding, Bavaria"
-  date_start = "2017-01-01"
+  date_start = "October 2019"
-  date_end = ""
+  date_end = "March 2020"
-  description = """
+  description = ""
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+  Description:
+  * Participate in the construction of the testing laboratory.
+  * A lighting system based on Siemens PLC was built.
+  * Responsible for the procurement of office supplies and laboratory supplies.
+  * Designed the laboratory drainage pipe.
+  * Participated in the optical test and environmental test of vehicle headlights
   """

 [[experience]]
-  title = "Professor"
+  title = "Engineering Intern"
-  company = "University X"
+  company = "Robert Bosch GmbH"
   company_url = ""
-  location = "California"
+  location = "Leonberg"
-  date_start = "2016-01-01"
+  date_start = "March 2018"
-  date_end = "2016-12-31"
+  date_end = "February 2019"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Intern of Engineering Application Ultrasonic Department."""
+  Description:
+  * Implemented a continuous test method by configuring the Jenkins project which allowed Integration test can be launch remotely and periodicity via Jenkins.
+  * Wrote batch files and C# scripts to implement an automatic flash function in winIDEA and automatic test in CANoe.
+  * Test results can be obtained via email with test reports attached.
+Also responsible for the unit test by using TPT to test if the Simulink model is designed correctly according to requirements during the internship.
+  """

 +++